 - Perform a full system scan with the latest updated antivirus software.

-- Also, make sure your PC have the latest updates installed, or you can check for updates from windows settings, Update & Security.
+- Also, make sure your PC has the latest updates installed, or you can check for updates from Windows settings, Update & Security.

 Disable programs that run on startup

 The most common reason your Windows 10 PC may feel sluggish is you’ve got too many programs running in the background – programs that you may never use, or only rarely use.
 Stop them from running, You will notice your Windows computer will run more smoothly.